Skip to main content

 "For example, bleeding gums may lead to gingivitis - the inflammation of the gums, which can be reversed with good oral hygiene.
 If left, however, it could lead to periodontitis, which is irreversible damage caused by plaque bacteria."

 Tooth decay is often caused by poor food and drink choices, but if left may lead to "fillings, teeth breaking, root-canal treatment and extraction," says Middleton.
 In extreme circumstances, bone loss may also occur.
-"The bacteria involved in gum disease not only affect the soft tissues (gums) but also can cause bone loss."
+"The bacteria involved in gum disease not only affect the soft tissues (gums) but can also cause bone loss."

 So if you're tempted to skip brushing once in a while, or know that you've been overdoing it on the fizzy drinks, it's worth remembering that by looking after your teeth, you're also helping to keep your body healthy too.